 No one knows when flowers began to be associated with birth months, but the Romans started celebrating birthdays using seasonal flowers.
 Since then flowers have been given as gifts and associated with different qualities.

-Find your birth flower below and don’t forget we have a beautiful range of Birth Flower Charms in different styles, which make touching birthday gifts or meaningful keepsakes all year round.
+Find your birth flower below and don’t forget we have a beautiful range of Birth Flower Jewellery in different styles, which make touching birthday gifts or meaningful keepsakes all year round.

 January Birth Flowers: Snowdrop & Carnation

 Snowdrops are strong and resilient and bring us beauty in the colder months, this is why they are associated with hope and new beginnings.
 People born this month are thought to be distinguished, admired and loved.